-Considering the number of years Kapichira 1 has been operating, the units are aged, and their reliability and efficiency are no longer guaranteed.
-There are frequent machine downtimes due to failures experienced on the power plants, turbines, generators and unit control systems.
+This has been necessitated by aging units and facilities at the power plant which have resulted in frequent machine downtimes due to failures experienced on the power plants turbines, generators and unit control systems.
 Obsolescence of spare parts due to changes and advancements in technology is impacting negatively on ability to maintain the power plants effectively leading to plant inefficiencies.